 It is a 1935 silent Chinese movie produced by the United Photoplay Service.
 The movie stars Ruan Lingyu and was directed by Cai Chusheng.
 This movie has turned into by far one of Ruan Lingyu’s most recognized works.
 Her suicide on International Women’s Day (March 8, 1935) accentuated the questionable position of the new women and also made this movie a classic in contemporary China.

-The theme of the “New Women” was actually the result of a social economic model and also of a reform of social activity that had been underway for years.
-It created doubt and perplexity to China’s standard ideological background, and also used a transformation of Chinese “old women” into “new women” as a different social convention.
+The theme of the “New Women” was actually the result of a social economic model and also of a reform of social activity that had been underway for years.It created doubt and perplexity in China’s standard ideological background and also used a transformation of Chinese “old women” into “new women” as a different social convention.
 New Women was thought to be a movie to stimulate “female inquiry”.
 This survey is actually a collection of questions about how China’s “new women” were viewed within the culture.
 Concerns such as what is the position of women in China, what the new Chinese women are like, and how they should live their lives belonged to the feminist revolution.
 New Women was based on the life of Chinese actress and writer, Ai Xia, who had committed suicide in 1934.

-Song at Midnight (1937)
+song at Midnight (1937)

 It is a 1937 Chinese movie directed by Ma-Xu Weibang, a director famous for his work in the horror genre.
-Commonly described as the first Chinese horror movie, or as the first horror musical, the movie takes the impact of the 1923 movie The Hunchback of Notre Dame, it is the 1910 novel The Phantom of the Opera by Gaston Leroux and also its adaptation 1925 movie of the same name.
+Commonly described as the first Chinese horror movie, or as the first horror musical, the movie takes the impact of the 1923 movie The Hunchback of notre Dame, it is the 1910 novel The Phantom of the Opera by Gaston Leroux and also its adaptation of 1925 movie of the same name.
 The movie was launched 5 months before the Second Sino-Japanese War broke out in China.

 Crossroads (1937)